bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 Interpreting the run statistics
 -------------------------------
 In the pre-configured settings, output of the check_run_stats step will go to a folder called 'variant.'
-There are a few key output files that are useful to
+This is controlled by the variant_calling_folder variable in the config.yaml file.
+There are a few key output files that are useful to examine:
-examine:

 - **umi_heatmap.html**: This file can be downloaded and opened with a web browser.
 It includes The names of all samples (y-axis) and the names of all